Shared Action for a Resilient Future

 The organization operates under a Membership Agreement and has expanded to include private businesses as well as the original ten public agencies.
 If you are interested in learning about membership, please contact us.

-The group currently consists of Washington County, the cities of Banks, Beaverton, Cornelius, and Hillsboro, as well as Clean Water Services, Portland Community College (PCC) Rock Creek, Tualatin Hills Parks and Recreation District (THPRD), Tualatin Valley Fire and Rescue (TVF&R), Tualatin Valley Water District (TVWD) and Portland General Electric (PGE).
+The group currently consists of Washington County, the cities of Banks, Beaverton, Cornelius, and Hillsboro, as well as Clean Water Services, Portland Community College (PCC) Rock Creek, Tualatin Hills Park & Recreation District (THPRD), Tualatin Valley Fire and Rescue (TVF&R), Tualatin Valley Water District (TVWD) and Portland General Electric (PGE).

 PSWCC is currently focused on three areas: